 No question, this is a very important primary to Joe Biden.
 Perhaps the former vice president is doing alright in other early states or maybe he is falling behind other top contenders, but this is the state he needs.
 His lead may not be what it was towards the end of 2019, but Biden needs to win this state and big to reset the race for the Democratic nomination.
 Biden has done very well in opinion polls with African-American voters in South Carolina3 and he needs them to turn out in large numbers on February 29.
 Depending on how he does in Iowa, New Hampshire, and Nevada (full calendar here), even a weak victory may be damaging to Biden’s candidacy.

-Being one of the few African-American candidates in the race, it will be interesting to see what Cory Booker does, or does not do, in South Carolina.
-South Carolina is perhaps the only pre-Super Tuesday state in which Booker is poised for any sort of breakthrough.
-A poor showing here could spell the end for his campaign, even with Super Tuesday just a few days later.
+Being one of the few African-American candidates in the race, it would have been interesting to see what Cory Booker did, or did not do, in South Carolina.
+South Carolina is perhaps the only pre-Super Tuesday state in which Booker was poised for any sort of breakthrough.
+Biden has since then cornered the African-American vote and looks to ride it to victory.

 1: South Carolina Secretary of State, “2016 Democratic Presidential Preference Primary,” SC Votes, March 3, 2016, https://www.enr-scvotes.org/SC/59277/162732/en/summary.html)